Chaplains Hill Monuments

-Chaplains from four wars rest on Chaplains Hill in Section 2 of Arlington National Cemetery.
-Those buried here include: the Army's first Chief of Chaplains, Col. John T. Axton of World War I; World War II's Chief of Chaplains, Maj.
-Gen. William R. Arnold, who was the first chaplain to make general; and Maj.
-Charles Joseph Watters who served in Vietnam and was posthumously awarded the Medal of Honor for his actions Nov.
-19, 1967.
-Unarmed, Watters was rendering aid to fallen comrades, disregarding his own safety when he was killed by a bomb explosion.
+Military chaplains from four wars rest on Chaplains Hill in Section 2 of Arlington National Cemetery.
+Those buried here include the Army's first chief of chaplains, Col. John T. Axton, a veteran of World War I; World War II's chief of chaplains, Maj.
+Gen. William R. Arnold, who was the first chaplain to become a general; and Maj.
+Charles Joseph Watters, who served in Vietnam and posthumously received the Medal of Honor for his selfless actions on November 19, 1967.
+Unarmed, Watters was aiding fallen comrades when he was killed by a bomb explosion.

-A monument to 83 Catholic chaplains who died in World War II, the Korean War, and Vietnam War was dedicated on May 21, 1989 in the Memorial Amphitheater.
+A monument to 83 Catholic chaplains who died in World War II, the Korean War and the Vietnam War was dedicated on May 21, 1989.
 Father (Maj.)
-William Barragy, the first chaplain to die in Vietnam is among the names listed on the monument.
-He was killed May 4, 1966, in a helicopter crash with 20 men on a mission for the 101st Airborne Division.
-Barragy was posthumously honored with the Legion of Merit.
-The monument is inscribed with "May God Grant Peace To Them And To The Nation They Served So Well."
+William Barragy, the first American chaplain to die in Vietnam, is among those named on the monument.
+Barragy was killed on May 4, 1966, in a helicopter crash with 20 men on a mission for the Army's 101st Airborne Division, and posthumously received the Legion of Merit.
+The monument's inscription reads, "May God grant peace to them and to the nation they served so well."

 Most recently, a monument to 14 Jewish chaplains who died on active duty in the U.S. armed forces was dedicated on October 24, 2011.
 Its inscriptions include a Biblical quotation: "They were swifter than eagles, they were stronger than lions" (Samuel II, 1:22).